Mount Madja-as: Geography

 Its summit is 2117 m above sea level, and it is covered by misty forest.
 Madja-as in Kinaray-a, means "mataas", "high" or "lofty".
-The name of the mountain is also associated with the Kedatuan of Madja-as, a royal state confederation in Panay which existed from 1200 AD to 1569 AD.
+The name of the mountain is also associated with Madja-as, a confederation in Panay which existed after the 11th century.
 It is located in the town of Culasi in Antique Province.
-The legendary mountain of Madia-as has been part of Antiqueño's culture, history and literature.
+The legendary mountain of Madja-as has been part of Antiqueño's culture, history and literature.

 It has a total of 14 waterfalls and the source of four major rivers in Northern Antique, the mighty Dalanas River, Tibiao River, Bacong River, Mali-ao River and the neighboring province of Aklan the tributary of Aklan River the Timbaban River and Dumarayray River.
 One can see some of the biggest waterfalls like white strands in the slopes of the mountain.
-To the southeast face Mount Madia-as facing to its neighboring rival, the 6,804 ft Mount Nangtud the second highest peak in Panay separated by Dalanas and Kigas River 14 km from Mount Madia-as.
+To the southeast face Mount Madja-as facing to its neighboring rival, the 6,804 ft Mount Nangtud the second highest peak in Panay separated by Dalanas and Kigas River 14 km from Mount Madja-as.

 Mythology

 According to Visayan mythology, the mountain is home to Sidapa, the handsome and robust god of death and war who wore a crown made of golden horns.
 Sidapa is believed to possess a very tall tree where he measures the lives of all the new-born, and places a mark on the tree.
 When the person's stature equals the mark provided, the person dies immediately.
 Afterwards, Sidapa will reap the kalag (soul) of a person and bring it to Magwayen, who in turn brings the soul to Salud or Saad (place of the dead).
 Sidapa is said to determine the life force of a person by using magical trees in his mountain home.

 Bulalakaw, the god of meteors, also lived in the mountain.
 Sidapa and Bulalakaw are known to be good friends.
 Bulalakaw later chose to dwell in the sky to formally take on the role as god of meteors.
 Pandaki, the god of second chances, is said to occasionally visit Sidapa, who he is very fond of and loyal to.
-The supreme goddess, Kanlaon, is believed to have lived in Mount Madia-as for some time as well, however, she later transferred her abode to Mount Kanlaon in Negros island after the Hiligaynon epic heroes Kan and Laon slayed the dragon-like monster that lived in Mount Kanlaon.
+The supreme goddess, Kanlaon, is believed to have lived in Mount Madja-as for some time as well, however, she later transferred her abode to Mount Kanlaon in Negros island after the Hiligaynon epic heroes Kan and Laon slayed the dragon-like monster that lived in Mount Kanlaon.